Why All Your Career Ideas Feel Uninspiring And Unreachable (And What To Do About It)

 2. The things you know you don't know

 They're all there, in the water too, because they're still contained in your life as you know it.
-That closed treasure chest and string of plastic seaweed.
 How to make your CV stand out.
 Your psychometric profile in that latest personality test.
 Whether or not you'd be well-suited to a job as a dentist.

 But you're still inside the bowl.
 Swimming further, in more knowledgeable waters, but still inside the same old fishbowl.

-If you can't find your ideal inside that fishbowl, inside your current experience and perceptions of the world, inside the things you know and the things that you know you don't know, then the key must lie outside the fishbowl – in the third category of knowledge:
+If you can't find your ideal inside that fishbowl, inside your current experience and perceptions of the world, then the key must lie outside the fishbowl – in the third category of knowledge:

 3. The things you don't even know you don't know

-So, if they're totally invisible to you – if you don't even know that you don't know them – how do you access those things?
+But if they're totally invisible to you, how do you access those things?

-If there's one thing that will guarantee you fresh ideas, new possibilities and unexpected opportunities, it's getting out of your current reality.
+If there's one thing that will guarantee you new ideas, possibilities, and unexpected opportunities, it's getting out of your current reality.

 Change the water you're swimming in